Professor of Philosophy and Department Chair

 J.R.
 Howard Hall

-During my free time, I like to do philosophy, read non-fiction, watch police procedurals, cook, do all sorts of DIY projects, and drink wine with my husband, Greg Bauer, winemaker.
+During my free time, I like to ride my bike, read science fiction, watch police procedurals, cook, and drink wine with my husband, Greg Bauer, who is a winemaker.

 - Professor of Philosophy, Lewis & Clark College, 2012 to present